Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Ravens stats and trends

+- In Baltimore's seven games this season, it has three wins against the spread.

-- This season, the Ravens are winless ATS when entering a game as a favorite of 6 points or more (in three chances).
+- This season, the Ravens are winless against the spread when entering a game as a favorite of 6 points or more (in three chances).

 - Baltimore's games this year have hit the over on four of seven set point totals (57.1%).

-- When Baltimore records more than 22.4 points, it is 3-2 against the spread and 4-1 overall.
+- Baltimore is 3-2 against the spread and 4-1 overall in games when it scores more than 22.4 points.

-- When Baltimore picks up more than 367.0 yards, the team is 2-4 against the spread and 4-2 overall.
+- In games that Baltimore piles up more than 367.0 yards, the team is 2-4 against the spread and 4-2 overall.

-- The Ravens have turned the ball over eight times this season, one fewer than the Vikings have forced (9).
+- This year, the Ravens have eight turnovers, one fewer than the Vikings have takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Vikings.